Graduate Student Handbook

 Specialization in Law & Philosophy

 Subject to approval by the Graduate Advisor in Philosophy, the Faculty Director of the Law & Philosophy Program, and advance consultation with the law school Registrar, philosophy graduate students may complete a specialization in Law & Philosophy.
-Four law school courses are required (only one of which may be the legal theory workshop), each culminating in a substantial research paper on law and philosophy.
+Students who complete four law school courses (only one of which may be the legal theory workshop) each for a grade of B or higher, and who write a substantial research paper on law and philosophy will receive a notation on their departmental transcripts that they have completed the specialization in law and philosophy.

 Find more information about the specialization in Law & Philosophy on the law school website.